Skip to content

 Is Your Dog Sick, or Do They Have a Thyroid Problem?

-If your pets are tired and sleeping a lot, don't want to go on walks or play, seek warm places to rest, are gaining weight with no change in diet, or shedding their fur - you might think that they are just sick with a cold or dog flu, but in fact these may be signs of a much larger problem, one that has to do with their thyroid.
-If you suspect your dog has thyroid problems, it can be very worrying especially as the symptoms (described in more detail below) may disguise themselves as other issues.
+If your dog is tired and sleeping a lot, gaining weight with no change in diet, or shedding their fur, you might just think that they're sick with a cold or dog flu.
+However, these may in fact be signs of a much larger problem, one that has to do with their thyroid.
+Your dog's thyroid problems can be hard to spot, as the symptoms (described in more detail below) may disguise themselves as other issues.

-Given that many veterinary practices are still closed, figuring out how to keep your best friend healthy until you can take them to your vet is very important.
-This article can help you learn more about dog thyroid disease, identify symptoms, and help manage them until you can get your pup the proper care.
+This article can help you learn more about dog thyroid disease, identify symptoms, and help manage them, especially if vet treatment is inaccessible or expensive.
 Some dogs are even more predisposed to the disease than others so be sure to check below to see if your dog is at risk.

 DOG THYROID - WHAT IS IT AND WHY IS IT IMPORTANT?